 How to prevent losses with anti-fraud technology

 The level of these potential losses underscores the need for increasing the use of automated anti-fraud technology.
 With a holistic view of data, many of these improper payments could have been prevented.
-Agencies should look to implement more sophisticated real-time transaction monitoring and analytical systems to help detect fraudulent behaviors.
+Agencies looking to combat fraud should implement more sophisticated real-time transaction monitoring and analytical control systems to help detect fraudulent behaviors and increate fraud awareness.